-But many times people end up writing cheque loosely, which leads to major fraud and cheating.
-Many such events are being recorded by the banks on a routine basis!
+But many times people end up writing cheques loosely, which leads to major fraud and cheating.
+Many such events are recorded by the banks on a routine basis!

-This article will help you to keep the necessary precautions and you will avoid making all the major mistakes while writing a cheque.
+This article will help you keep the necessary precautions and avoid making all the major mistakes while writing a cheque.
 Let’s learn how to write a cheque in India!

 Table of Contents